saiteja-talluri/GSoC-OpenCV/README.md

         <ul>
           <li> Trained the Kazemi model but the model seemes to not work as efficiently as the LBF and AAM models.
 May be more training is required but due to RAM limitations could not verify. </li>
           <li> Added sample C++ code for LBF model and LBF seems to dominate the AAM model in both speed and accuracy. </li>
-          <li> Went through the implementation of the <a href="https://github.com/1adrianb/face-alignment">2D-and-3D face alignment</a> implementation and checked if the model can be added to openCV model zoo. <b>[Pushed to second priority as fixing the python bindings to the working LBF and AAM models is more important.]</b></li>
+          <li> Went through the implementation of the <a href="https://github.com/1adrianb/face-alignment">2D-and-3D face alignment</a> and checked if the model can be added to openCV model zoo. <b>[Pushed to second priority as fixing the python bindings to the working LBF and AAM models is more important.]</b></li>
         </ul>
       </td>
       <td>